 Additional tests that can evaluate the liver include:

 If your blood is unable to pass through your liver, it creates a backup through other veins such as those in the esophagus.
 This backup is called esophageal varices.

 These veins are not built to handle high pressure and begin to bulge from the extra blood flow.

 - bacterial infections, like a urinary tract infection (UTI)

 - sensitivity to medications (the liver processes medications in the body)

 - liver cancer

-- hepatic encephalopathy (confusion due to the effects of blood toxins on the brain)
+- hepatic encephalopathy, which is confusion due to the effects of blood toxins on the brain

 - gallstones (interference with bile flow can cause bile to harden and form stones)

-Becoming a non-drinker, eating a balanced diet, and getting adequate exercise can prevent or slow cirrhosis.
+Limiting alcohol intake or avoiding alcohol, eating a balanced diet, and getting adequate exercise can help prevent or slow cirrhosis.
+Other prevention methods include: